-Prairie View Trail to Jewell Pass is a 9.1 mile heavily trafficked loop trail located near Alberta, Alberta, Canada that features a lake and is rated as moderate.
-The trail is primarily used for hiking, birding, and snowshoeing and is accessible from May until October.
+Prairie View Trail to Jewell Pass is a 9.1 mile heavily trafficked loop trail located near Kananaskis, Alberta, Canada that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 I have mixed feelings about this hike.
 We did the difficult route.
 It started off really boring so I'm glad I did this one with a friend so we had lots to talk about!
 Once a couple km in the incline up gets super intense and I wondered if it would ever end Iol I am also not in the greatest shape and had major surgery 3 months prior so it really can't be that bad I guess.